 - 1. NSAP & LCEM (see above) - 2.
-OFP has provided technical support to strengthen database capabilities under NSAP critical to overcome backlog in data processing. - 3.
-Uncertainty remains regarding port sampling coverage.
+OFP has provided technical support to strengthen database capabilities under NSAP critical to overcome backlog in data processing. - Uncertainty remains regarding port sampling coverage although financial support has been sighted as essential if the existing programme is to continue.

-It appears that a particular weakness of the Philippine system lies in the data processing stage.
-There are also indications that the system of data collection may not be sufficient in the short to mid-term to meet likely data standards, particularly with regards to coverage and the scale and resolution of required data.
-Deficiencies are particularly apparent, for example, when catch and effort data are considered; reporting currently relies on unloading information, from which spatial information is not discernable.
+It appears that a particular weakness of the Philippine system lies at the data processing stage.
+There are also indications that the system of data collection may not be sufficient in the short to mid-term to meet likely data standards, particularly with to the scale and resolution of required data.
+Deficiencies are particularly apparent when catch and effort data are considered; reporting currently relies on unloading information, from which spatial information is not discernable.

-A critical task will be first to process the existing data backlog.
-Once this has been achieved, specific needs will become apparent.
+In the short term, it appears that financial support is required to support existing port sampling activities and additional technical support may be required to process the existing data backlog.
+Once this has been achieved, specific data handling needs will become more apparent.

 Williams (2002) indicates that, as with Indonesia, a long-term programme of capacity building will be necessary if monitoring capabilities are to be strengthened to a level required for scientific purposes.
-A particular challenge faced in the Philippines lies in the devolution of fisheries management responsibilities to local government and associated standardisation issues.
-Limited information was available describing the specific data flows, although forthcoming projects, such as the USAID-funded Fisheries Improved for Sustainable Harvest (FISH) Project do include components aimed at strengthening both local and national fisheries monitoring capacity.
-However, as is the case in Indonesia, significant uncertainty exists with regards the level of commitment towards strengthening fisheries monitoring capabilities.
+In the long-term a challenge particular in the Philippines is the devolved nature of fisheries management and data collection responsibilities.
+Limited information was available describing specific data flows, although forthcoming projects, such as the USAID-funded Fisheries Improved for Sustainable Harvest (FISH) Project, include components aimed at strengthening both local and national fisheries monitoring capabilities and associated legislation.
+However, as is the case in Indonesia, significant uncertainty exists with regards the level of long-term commitment towards strengthening fisheries monitoring.